Isla de Providencia, Colombia’s unspoilt paradise island

 Things to do on Isla de Providencia

-The cay is a regular feeding ground for wild turtles.
+Crab Cay is a regular feeding ground for wild turtles.
 If you see them, you can swim near them, but remember never to touch them.
-You can also quite easily swim around Crab Cay and enjoy the variety of reefs and marine life it has to offer.
+You can also quite easily swim around Crab Cay if the water is calm, to enjoy the variety of reefs and marine life it has to offer.